 The College's Teaching, Learning & Assessment Committee is responsible for the maintenance, review and implementation of this policy and will oversee the coordination of all CPD activities.
 The Teaching, Learning & Assessment Committee will be supported and assisted by the Programme Boards in all relevant aspects of this policy.
-The CPD policy will be reviewed periodically by the Teaching, Learning & Assessment Committee which is chaired by the Academic Affairs Manager.
+The CPD policy will be reviewed periodically by the Teaching, Learning & Assessment Committee which is chaired by the Assistant College Director.

-Policy Title: Continuing Professional Development OTC Policy No 1705 Version 2 Date approved: Date policy will take Date of Next Review: September 2018 effect: September 2018 September 2021 Approving Authority: Academic Council Document Owner/Contact: Academic Affairs Manager Supporting documents, procedures & forms of this policy: Identifying CPD Need and Provision of CPD to Staff Individual Staff CPD Record Form and CPD Guidelines Report on the Provision and Impact of CPD Audience: Public access Reference(s) National Forum: Professional Development Framework (PDF)
+Policy Title: Continuing Professional Development

+OTC Policy No 1705

+Version 2

+Date approved: Date policy will take Date of Next Review:

+September 2018 effect: September 2018 September 2021

+Approving Authority: Academic Council

+Document Owner/Contact: Head of Quality & Academic Affairs

+Supporting documents, procedures & forms of Identifying CPD Need and Provision

+this policy: of CPD to Staff

+and points.
+2. Individual Staff CPD Record Form and

+CPD Guidelines

+3. Report on the Provision and Impact

+of CPD

+Audience: Public access

+Reference(s) National Forum: Professional

+Development Framework (PDF)